On high brightness temperature of pulsar giant pulses

 which allows one to estimate $U \ge 10^{12}erg/s$.
 One more estimate of the energy density \textit{U} in the gap may be made by using the momentum conservation law.
 The very high level of the energy density in the gap means that the pressure of radiation in it has to be very high too.
 It follows that the form of the boundary of the cavity with plasma must be sufficiently sharp.
 The boundary condition of the momentum density flux continuity gives \footnote{ Cf. with the non-relativistic expression for momentum density flux $P + mnV^{2}$, \textit{P} is the pressure, \textit{n} is the particle concentration, \textit{m} is the mass of the particle.}$^)$ for \textit{U}:

-where $n_{GJ} = \rho _{GJ} /e$ is the Goldreich-Julian concentration, $\kappa \approx 10^{3}$ the multiplicity factor, $\Gamma _{sec} $ the Lorentz-factor of the secondary $e^{ \pm} $-plasma above the vacuum gap.
+where $n_{GJ} = \rho _{GJ} /e$ is the Goldreich-Julian concentration, $\kappa \approx 10^{3}$ the multiplicity factor, $\Gamma _{sec} $ the Lorentz-factor of the secondary $e^{ \pm} $-plasma above the inner gap.
 Here we assume that the contribution of gamma-ray quanta in the flux is of the same order or smaller.
 It implies that the position of the control section in the plasma must be at a distance of some gamma quanta mean free pass above the boundary.
 The estimation $\Gamma _{sec} \approx 10^{3} - 10^{4}$ gives us $U \le 10^{14} - 10^{15}$ erg/cm$^3$ -- the same as the previous ones on the rough scale.
 The more accurate estimation requires the solution of difficult problems of the plasma boundary structure and of the transmission (reflection) of the powerful electromagnetic waves through such a boundary.
 This problem is not yet solved.
 (In that case the linear approach to the problem is not applicable at all.)

-Thus, we assume that a great amount of energy may actually be concentrated in the vacuum gap and the gap may be regarded as a cavity resonator with good quality-factor.
+Thus, we assume that a great amount of energy may actually be concentrated in the polar gap and the gap may be regarded as a cavity resonator.
 Some additional arguments in favor of this will be mentioned in the text below.
 We will discuss below the implications of these assumptions relative to the GPs and will confirm a consistency (noncontradictory) and efficiency of such a hypothesis.

 The energy radiated by the GPs is determined by the oscillation energy density in the gap and parameters of the break in the magnetosphere plasma.
 The energy emanated in the pulse duration is proportional to the volume of the break $S \cdot \Delta z$, where $\Delta z$ is its height proportional to radiation time $\Delta t$.